oconnor-ryan/E2E2/README.md

     - If someone's private key is stolen, all messages sent to and from the user can be decrypted
       - This could be fixed by creating a new key-pair per user for every group, limiting the amount of decrypted messages to the ones sent to and from the user in the current group.
     - Each encrypted version of the same message must be stored on server for each user.
     - The message size is limited to the modulus used for public key encryption.
-(Example: For RSA with a modulus of 4096, the maximum message size is 512 bytes, which in UTF-8, is 128 characters per message)
+(Example: For RSA with a modulus of 4096, the maximum message size is 512 bytes)

 2. Shared Key
   - Each user has a public-private key to encrypt their keys and metadata.